tshort/PaperWM.spoon/README.md

 ## Other apps that work well with scrolling windows

 Terminal-based apps, including editors like Helix work great with scrolling windows.
+Kitty works well because it has the `--single-instance` option to use the same instance of kitty.
+That and the `--title` option are useful for hotkeys and scripts.

+Note that windows opened with `open -n -a ...` don't work with PaperWM.
+This is a Hammerspoon bug ([3235](https://github.com/Hammerspoon/hammerspoon/issues/3235), [3596](https://github.com/Hammerspoon/hammerspoon/issues/3596)).

 VS Code has the option "Move into New Window" for tabs.
 That works nicely.